 The idea behind this treatment is to inject botox into areas where wrinkles normally form to slow down visible signs of aging.
 Botox does this by blocking nervous responses that cause you to make facial expressions.
 In addition to Botox, there are other treatments that can help nourish the skin and stimulate collagen production, which can help prevent premature aging.
 Of the dozens of people interviewed for a book on Botox, only one stopped using it.

 When women in their 20s first consider receiving Botox, prevention is often the main factor.
-Most experts are wary of pointing out a specific age at which patients may want to start receiving Botox injections for maximum effectiveness, and that's because it can vary greatly from person to person.
-Loretta skin care, who has been practicing dermatology for more than 40 years, talked about patients who had used Botox for decades and then took a break.
+Most experts are wary of pointing out a specific age at which patients may want to start receiving Botox injections for maximum effectiveness, as it can vary greatly from person to person.
+Loretta skin care has been practicing dermatology for more than 40 years and has talked about patients who have used Botox for decades and then took a break.
 When used as a cosmetic dermatological treatment, Botox relaxes muscles that cause static wrinkles or those caused by facial movement.
 It was approved by the FDA for cosmetic use in 2002, but had been used in other non-cosmetic treatments since the late 1980s.